-The Internet and social media are part of the lives of many people and provides them with the opportunity to meet and communicate with people from all over the world.
+The Internet and social media are part of the lives of many people and provide them with the opportunity to meet and communicate with people from all over the world.
 However, online technology and new modes of communication have also been used by predators and sex offenders to exploit and harm children.

 While the Internet generally offers great opportunities for children to learn and play, there are some areas of cyberspace that are not appropriate.
 Parents need to ensure children are actively supervised when using the Internet, particularly time spent chatting online.

 Steps for improving your child's safety

 - Be aware of the programs and files children use.

 - Consider installing filtering software on computers used by young people.

 - Be aware of the programs and files that are on your family's computers.

 - Place the computer in a public area of the home, such as a living room.